spiral-project/ihatemoney/docs/installation.md

     -e MAIL_USE_SSL=True \
     ihatemoney/ihatemoney

+If you are running this locally, you might need to disable the secure session cookies, as they do not work locally.
+You need to pass `-e SESSION_COOKIE_SECURE=False` to docker run.

 A volume can also be specified to persist the default database file:

     docker run -d -p 8000:8000 -v /host/path/to/database:/database ihatemoney/ihatemoney